chimurai/http-proxy-middleware/recipes/README.md

 Overview of `http-proxy-middleware` specific options.

-http-proxy-middleware uses [http-proxy](https://github.com/nodejitsu/node-http-proxy) to do the actual proxying.
+http-proxy-middleware uses Nodejitsu's [http-proxy](https://github.com/nodejitsu/node-http-proxy) to do the actual proxying.
 All of its [options](https://github.com/nodejitsu/node-http-proxy#options) are exposed via http-proxy-middleware's configuration object.

-Don't forget to check out the `http-proxy` [examples](https://github.com/nodejitsu/node-http-proxy/tree/master/examples).

 ```javascript